The Royal Oak, Hail Weston: Community buyout

-In November 2011 the Royal Oak was sold by the Charles Wells Pub Company to a private buyer.
-6 weeks later, on New Year's Day, the pub was closed and in March 2012 it was put up for auction.
-It failed to sell and was auctioned again two months later.
-Once more, it failed to sell.
+In November 2011, the Royal Oak was sold by the Charles Wells Pub Company to a private buyer.
+Six weeks later, on New Year's Day, the pub was closed and in March 2012 it was put up for auction.
+It failed to sell and was auctioned again two months later when once more, it failed to sell.

-At the same time, a community group formed - the Hail Weston Community Pub Society (HWCPS) - in the hope of buying the Royal Oak and running it as a community pub.
+At the same time, a community group, the Hail Weston Community Pub Society (HWCPS), was formed in the hope of buying the Royal Oak and running it as a community pub.

-In late 2012 HWCPS registered the Royal Oak an Asset of Community Value under the newly-passed Localism Act 2011, the first to be registered in Huntingdonshire, and in November 2013 made a formal offer for the Royal Oak.
+In late 2012, HWCPS registered the Royal Oak as an Asset of Community Value under the newly passed Localism Act 2011, the first to be registered in Huntingdonshire, and in November 2013 made a formal offer for the Royal Oak.

-The offer was not accepted, news which made the front page of local newspaper, the Hunts Post, at the time.
+The offer was not accepted, news which made the front page the Hunts Post at the time.
 HWCPS made another, significantly higher, offer in 2015, but this was also rejected.

-In 2016, after several years of negotiations, a group of villagers (and members of HWCPS) got together to make a fresh bid to buy the Royal Oak.
-On 31 January 2017 a sale finally went through and a grand re-opening was planned for the spring.
+In 2016, after several years of negotiations, a group of villagers and members of HWCPS joined together to make a fresh bid to buy the pub.
+On 31 January 2017, a sale finally went through and a grand re-opening was planned for the spring.

 Reopening

 Renovation and restoration work began in the following weeks with the assistance of around 50 volunteers.
 The old kitchen was stripped out and the room restored as a bar room.
 During the works, a pre-Victorian bread oven was discovered in the walls.
 The bar was rebuilt with reclaimed wood and a new stone floor was laid.
 At the rear of the pub, in the 1960s era extension, a new kitchen was built from scratch.

-On Friday 19 May 2017 the Royal Oak formally reopened.
+On 19 May 2017, the Royal Oak formally reopened.

 Present era

 The Royal Oak is currently open Wednesday to Sunday.
-It runs a regular quiz night on Sunday evenings and a bridge night on Thursdays.
-In the summer, open air film screenings have become a fixture and a series of beer and music festivals have been held in the garden - including the newly-created WestFest, which was held in August 2018 and August 2019.
+It has a regular quiz night on Sunday evenings and a bridge night on Thursdays.
+In the summer, open air film screenings have become a fixture and a series of beer and music festivals have been held in the garden, including the newly created WestFest, which was held in August 2018 and August 2019.

-The Royal Oak won CAMRA's award for 'Most Improved Rural Pub' in Huntingdonshire in October 2017.
+The Royal Oak won CAMRA's award for Most Improved Rural Pub in Huntingdonshire in October 2017.